wallaceg/test/README.md

 Hello guys!
-This is a simple sanbox repository
+This is a simple sanbox repository.
 Please feel welcome to share any thoughts or contribute in anything!

 Kudos!